 - organises its resources to deal with such an event;

-- communicates internally and externally during such an event;
+- communicates internally and externally during an event;

-- responds to such an event in respect of timeliness and appropriateness;
+- responds to an event in respect of timeliness and appropriateness;

 - records such an event and the availability of documentation available to provide a suitable evidence trail;